fennel-ai/client/docs/pages/concepts/introduction.md

 <pre snippet="overview/concepts#pipeline"></pre>

 This is a dataset that will keep rolling stats about transactions made by a user abroad and we want to derive it from `User` dataset and `Transaction` dataset.
-Line 8-17 define this pipeline.
+Lines 16-27 define this pipeline.
 You'd note that this pipeline is written using native Python and Pandas so you can unleash the full power of Python.
 But more importantly, this pipeline is operating on two datasets, one of which is streaming (i.e. `Transaction` ) and comes from Kafka and the other is static-ish dataset (i.e. `User`) coming from Postgres.
 And you can do joins and aggregations across them both.
 Wow!
 Now this is beginning to look powerful.
 What else can you do with the datasets?

 It's also possible to do low latency lookups on these datasets using dataset keys.
 Earlier you were asked to ignore the field descriptors -- it's time to revisit those.
 If you look carefully, line 3 above defines `uid` to be a key (dataset can have multi-column keys too).
 If we know the uid of a user, we can ask this dataset for the value of the rest of the columns.
 Something (but not exactly) like this:

 <pre snippet="overview/concepts#dataset_lookup"></pre>